dfelinto/blender-manual/manual/physics/fluid/type/domain/settings.rst

 .. _bpy.types.FluidDomainSettings.sys_particle_maximum:

 System Maximum
    Maximum number of fluid particles that are allowed in the simulation.
-If this field is set to a non-zero value the simulation will never contain more than this number of fluid particles.
+If this field is set to a nonzero value the simulation will never contain more than this number of fluid particles.
 Otherwise, with a value of zero the solver will always sample new particles when needed.